Gone Fishin’ With A Rasta

 She admitted they may not make the money they did in Philadelphia… But they hated the rat race.
 Working your tail off just to afford the fancy place to live, and all the “things” you stuff in that place.
 ICK!

 It was wonderful to see the community vibe!
-Debbie, and The Roots share their food with all their locals friends that come around.
+Debbie and The Roots share their food with all their local friends that come around.
 We got to meet some pretty interesting characters.

 There were a few morals we learned during our adventure!

 Two… The sailboat has created a new stream of income for them!
-The Roots is giving travellers a new way to experience Caye Caulker!
-An experience no tourist would bother taking… BUT one a true traveller wouldn’t pass up!
+The Roots is giving travelers a new way to experience Caye Caulker!
+An experience no tourist would bother taking… BUT one a true traveler wouldn’t pass up!

 Three… Never pass up an experience!
 Go with your intuition!
 When opportunity knocks on your door… Indulge in it!
 Relish in it!
 Experience MORE!